History of Mali in Timeline

 In March 2012, a military coup complicated the conflict in northern Mali.

-After the 2012 imposition of sharia rule in northern Mali, the country was listed high on the Christian persecution index.
+After the 2012 imposition of sharia rule in northern parts of the country, Mali was listed high (number 7) in the Christian persecution index published by Open Doors, which described the persecution in the north as severe.

 In 2012, a further uranium mineralized north zone was identified in Mali.